Giant golden-crowned flying fox: Predators, parasites, and disease

+Although they typically live a long life in the wild, they are also hunted by humans and other apex predators such as the Philippine eagle.
+They may also be susceptible to wildlife diseases.

 The giant golden-crowned flying fox is impacted by ectoparasites (external parasites) including Cyclopodia horsfieldi, which is a species of fly in the family Nycteribiidae ("bat flies").
 It is preyed on by several raptors including the Philippine eagle, white-bellied sea eagle, and possibly the Brahminy kite.
 Non-avian predators include the reticulated python and humans.

 Like many bat species, the giant golden-crowned flying fox has been investigated as a source of emerging infectious disease.
 One study tested for the presence Reston virus, a kind of Ebolavirus that affects some primates (though not humans), in a population of giant golden-crowned flying foxes at Subic Bay.
 Of fifty-six individuals tested for Reston virus, three were seropositive, meaning that they tested positive for antibodies against the virus.

 Range and habitat

 The giant golden-crowned flying fox is endemic to the Philippines; it was the first endemic species of that country to be described, which it was in 1831.
 Surveys reported in 2005 and 2011 documented this species on the islands of Bohol, Boracay, Cebu, Leyte, Luzon, Mindanao, Mindoro, Negros and Polillo.
 It was formerly found on the island of Panay, though this population has been extirpated.

 It is a forest specialist, occurring mostly at elevations from sea level to 1100 m.
 It prefers areas uninhabited by humans.
 A 2005 study found none in inhabited areas.
 The same study also revealed that these bats use river corridors called riparian zones more than originally thought, because the fig trees located near rivers are the bats' main source of food.
 They like to be close to agricultural fields, but only in undisturbed forest areas.